RoamGuru Roam Guru

 Airbnb and Apartments (€35-60/night)

 A studio apartment in the old town can be surprisingly affordable, especially for 3+ night stays.
 I've found entire apartments for €45/night in May.
-Check the location carefully—some listings are actually in surrounding suburbs.
+Check the location carefully—some listings are actually in surrounding suburbs and require a bus ride every time you want to see the water.

 Alternative Accommodation